UK extends Bank of England overdraft over virus crisis - RFI

 London (AFP)

-The British government has expanded its overdraft with the Bank of England to help weather coronavirus disruption, it said Thursday.
+The British government on Thursday expanded its overdraft with the Bank of England to help weather coronavirus turmoil.

 A limit of £370 million ($455 million, 420 million euros) has been extended by an undisclosed amount, while the government has pledged stimulus worth billions of pounds.

-"HM Treasury and the Bank of England have agreed to extend temporarily the use of the... long-established Ways and Means facility," said a joint statement.
+"HM Treasury and the Bank of England have agreed to extend temporarily the use of the... long-established Ways and Means facility," read a joint statement.

 "As a temporary measure, this will provide a short-term source of additional liquidity to the government if needed to smooth its cashflows and support the orderly functioning of markets, through the period of disruption from COVID-19."